Fagio Augusto

-Fagio Augusto da Silva Pereira (born 29 April 1997) is a Timorese football player who currently plays as goalkeeper.
-He reportedly plays for Tokyo Musashino City FC in Japan.
+Fagio Augusto da Silva Pereira (born 29 April 1997) is a Timorese footballer who plays as goalkeeper for Karketu Dili.

 International careers

-He made his international debut as an 87th-minute substitute against Malaysia on 8 June 2016.
-Before debut with Timor-Leste national football team he was part of Timor-Leste national futsal team in the 2014 AFF Futsal Championship.
+Augusto made his international debut for the Timor-Leste national team as an 87th-minute substitute against Malaysia on 8 June 2016.
+Before debut he was part of Timor-Leste national futsal team in the 2014 AFF Futsal Championship.